 The included microphone produces a lot of static noise and it looks cheap.

-This is the end of our list of 10 best Bluetooth speakers with lights.
+This is the end of our list of 10 best Bluetooth speakers with lights in 2021.
 Hopefully, you have found just the right speaker for you.
 If you haven’t found anything you like and you want to keep looking, there’s a short buyer’s guide below.
 Read it and make your search faster and easier.

 Buyer’s Guide – Things to Pay Attention to When Buying Bluetooth Speakers with Lights